-CHANCELLOR'S RECOMMENDATION: That the Finance Committee consider the University of Maryland College Park's Facilities Master Plan and materials presented today for formal action at the Committee's next meeting in March, in accordance with the Board's two-step approval process.
+CHANCELLOR'S RECOMMENDATION: That the Finance Committee recommend that the Board of Regents approve the University of Maryland, College Park Facilities Master Plan as presented to the Finance Committee at its meeting held January 26.
 Approval of the Plan does not imply approval of capital projects or funding.
 These items will be reviewed through the normal procedures of the capital and operating budget processes.